• Skip to primary navigation

 • Disorientation.
 Cats with neurological damage may also appear confused and lack coordination.

 • Slower reflexes.
-Ordinarily, cats are quick on their feet.
-A cat experiencing nerve issues may become slow to react.
+Cats are ordinarily quick on their feet, but a cat experiencing nerve issues may become slow to react.

 • Behaviour changes.
 A sudden burst of aggression, inappropriate elimination outside the litter box, or a change in your cat’s walking gait can occur alongside head pressing.

 • Increased vocalisation.
-There are many reasons for meowing, but excessive crying or yowling is tied to illness or distress.
+There are many reasons for meowing, but excessive crying or yowling has links to illness or distress.

 Cat walking unsteadily on a windowsill